Search the Herefordshire and Worcestershire Health and Care NHS Trust website

 - severe bleeding that cannot be stopped

-- severe allergic reactions
+- severe allergic reactions (anaphylaxis)

 - severe burns or scalds

-- Sprains and strains
+- sprains and strains

-- Minor burns
+- minor scalds and burns

 Patients should use the healthcare option most suited to their illness or injury.
 Alternative healthcare options include GP's, pharmacy and self-care.

 If you have had sex without using contraception or not used a method properly, such as missing pills, or a condom splitting then you may need emergency contraception.
 Emergency Hormonal contraception can be taken up to 72 hours after unprotected sex.
-Some pills can be used up to five days afterwards.
-A copper coil can be inserted up to five days afterwards to prevent implantation.
+Some pills can be used up to five days afterward.
+A copper coil can be inserted up to five days afterward to prevent implantation.